It’s been a long time since wine in Sicily was sold off only for blending and exported mainly to France.

 Time to resume the journey and head east to one of those stage unique in the world.
 The highest active volcano in Europe, Mt Etna, is a magic place and its unique terroir gives wines considered some of Italy’s most intriguing.

-There must be something very special about this land indeed if today cool winemakers from all Italy and Europe have come here to make wine.
+There must be something very special about this land indeed if today high class winemakers from all over Italy and Europe have come here to make wine.
 From 4WD adventures and lunar landscapes to stunning treks with epic vistas, you’ll discover this region as you visit premium wineries like Tenuta delle Terre Nere, Passopisciaro and Benanti and taste exciting wines at the most visionary among the pioneers of natural Etna wines, Frank Cornelissen.

-On your last evening in the area choose between Taormina for a lovely walk, a scenic sundowner and a superb dinner – or let you guide whisk you away on a gastronomic adventure to explore Catania’s street food and nightlife scene.
+On your last evening in the area choose between Taormina for a lovely walk, a scenic sundowner and a superb dinner – or let your guide whisk you away on a gastronomic adventure to explore Catania’s street food and nightlife scene.

 THE SOUTH-EAST, BIODYNAMIC and AMPHORA-AGED WINES

 For the last stretch of the journey you’ll head south to the rolling hills of the Val di Noto region, a pristine and authentic region filled with a wealth of historical, cultural and culinary attractions.
-Stroll lovely baroque towns built in honey-coloured stone and taste the best local labels of Nero d’Avola and Cerasuolo di Vittoria.
+Stroll around lovely Baroque towns built in honey-coloured stone and taste the best local labels of Nero d’Avola and Cerasuolo di Vittoria.

 In 1980 three friends decided to use their family’s vineyard and abandoned cellars and founded COS.
-They had no idea they were embarking on a successful adventure that would have changed the destiny of the area and started the renaissance of local winemaking.
+They had no idea they were embarking on a successful adventure that would changed the destiny of the area and start the renaissance of local winemaking.
 In 2000, they started experimenting with wines aged in large clay amphorae, and Pithos, their cult wine, was born.